logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 Loading a DAL Driver
 ~~~~~~~~~~~~~~~~~~~~

-In order to load a DAL driver following configuration parameters are added to hdfs-site.xml
+In order to load a DAL driver following configuration parameters are added to ``hdfs-site.xml`` file.

 * **dfs.storage.driver.jarFile**:
   path of driver jar file if the driver's jar file is not included in the class path.